Computer Servers Custom Built or Bought from Vendor to Specification

 Redundant Array of Independent Drives (RAID)

 Allows many hard drives to act as one to gain speed and redundancy.
 This is achieved through the many different RAID levels.
-Each has strengths and weaknesses through trade offs in either speed, usable space or redundancy.
+Each has strengths and weaknesses through trade-offs in either speed, usable space or redundancy.
 We support all forms of hard drive RAIDs including 0, 1, 5, 6, 10, 50, 60 & 100.
 Almost all servers will implement a RAID of some form depending on its needs.
 Check out chart included here that shows the ups and downs of each form of RAID.
 This information is all for reference and you will not be required to choose the RAID level for each server.
 The only time you may be forced to make a decision is if there are budgetary constraints and when concessions must be made.
 We will of course make recommendations and explain the trade-offs of each decision.

 Is a scalable network file system suitable for data-intensive tasks such as cloud storage and media streaming.
-GlusterFS is free and open source software and can utilize common off-the-shelf hardware.
+GlusterFS is free and open-source software and can utilize common off-the-shelf hardware.
 Designed for a Linux operating system which was later purchased by RedHat.

 We install, mount flat screen TVs, projectors and custom digital signage for showcasing your work or just watching television.
 Dual, quad even six monitor setups for massive work areas.
 Multi room, club, venue and bar sound systems calibrated specifically for the space with 100% coverage.

 Cameras have become more prevalent than ever especially in a retail environment.
 We can hook you up with the latest security system technology.
-Including motion activated recording so your not just recording empty rooms all day wasting recording space.
+Including motion activated recording so you’re not just recording empty rooms all day wasting recording space.
 You can also be alerted to motion based on a schedule or in a protected area like a vault.
 All of our systems have the ability to be viewed in real time or past recordings from anywhere with an internet connection including over your phone.
 With fisheye and IR lenses you’ll never miss a thing.
 Then with the new h.265 recording codec you’ll get higher quality footage that takes up less valuable hard drive space.
 Allowing for longer recording retention time with better looking images.

 Digital Video Recorders (DVR)